Placing Text Around Image In PDF File

 SecondRow.Cells[0].Paragraphs.Add(SecondRowText);

-Finally, we save the PDF document to the specified output file.
+Finally, we need to save the document so you can view the changes.

 doc.Save(dataDir + "PlacingTextAroundImage_out.pdf");